Dreaming of Morocco Women-Only Tour

 Welcome To Morocco

 You will arrive in the beautiful and modern city of Casablanca for your grand women-only tour.
-Casablanca is known as Morocco’s economic capital but taking you back to the roaring 20’s!
-You will be met by a private driver who will transport you to our fabulous boutique hotel.
-As everyone arrives, we will have free time to tour the Hassan II mosque.
+Casablanca is known as Morocco’s economic capital but takes you back to the roaring 20’s!
+You will be met upon arrival, by a private driver who will transport you to our fabulous boutique hotel.
+As everyone arrives, we will have free time to tour the Hassan II Mosque.
 It is one of North Africa’s most elaborate mosques, and the 3rd largest in the world.
-If the mood strikes, we will take a peek inside Rick’s Café, where we will have a welcome drink to feel like we’ve really just been swept into a famous movie scene….or you can choose to relax and enjoy the beautiful setting of our lovely hotel.
+You may also choose to relax and enjoy the beautiful setting of our lovely hotel with a hammam or massage.
+We will gather as a group for a welcome reception and dinner.

 Queen for a day!

 After enjoying a traditional Moroccan breakfast, our personal driver will lead us as we set off for Fes.
 While traveling there, we will enjoy a short break in the capital city of Rabat.
 This city is truly fit for royalty, and serves as the King’s home.
 Along with lunch, we will have more time to explore this remarkable city.
-Enjoy the views from this coastal community, or head to find some bargains at the local carpet shops or from vendors selling wool ponchos.
-We will then set out again for Morocco’s spiritual capital of Fes.
+Enjoy the views from this coastal community, or head out to find some bargains at the local carpet shops or from vendors selling wool ponchos.
+We will then set out again for Morocco’s spiritual capital of Fes, Morocco’s oldest imperial city.

 A Road Less Traveled

-After an early breakfast you will begin your ascent across the Middle Atlas Mountains.
-Most of the day will be spent winding your way through the beautiful forests, jagged rock faces, and Berber villages as you cross the Atlas Mountains and begin to descend towards the Sahara Desert.
-Half way, you will stop for lunch in the town of Midelt, famous for its fossils and rocks.
+Today is a long travel day.
+After an early breakfast we will begin your ascent across the Middle Atlas Mountains.
+Most of the day will be spent winding our way through the beautiful forests, jagged rock faces, and Berber villages as we cross the Atlas Mountains and begin to descend towards the Sahara Desert.
+Half way, we will stop for lunch in the town of Midelt, famous for its fossils and rocks.
 On arrival at our desert hotel, a hot shower or dip in the swimming pool (depending on the weather) will be a treat after the long drive.

 Rock the Kasbah

 Still recovering after a long trip across the beautiful mountain range, take time this morning to enjoy your breakfast at a leisurely pace, for the morning hours are all about relaxation.
-Enjoy your time at the Kasbah, or even doing some sightseeing around the small desert communities of Rissani and Erfoud.
-To spice up your afternoon, take it up a notch when you climb into a 4-wheel drive, headed toward the one-and-only Sahara Desert sand dunes.
-Part of our day will include a half hour ride by camel, just in time to catch an awe-inspiring sunset.
+Enjoy your time at the Kasbah, or even doing some sightseeing around the small desert communities.
+To spice up your afternoon, we take it up a notch when we climb into a 4-wheel drive, headed toward the one-and-only Sahara Desert sand dunes.
+Part of our day will include an hour ride by camel, just in time to catch an awe-inspiring sunset.
 This is the time of adventure, as you spend the rest of the night in a luxury Berber tents for an unforgettable experience.

 Ain’t No Mountain High Enough

-After breakfast, you will return by camel to the 4x4s and head back to Erfoud.
+After breakfast, we will return by 4x4s and head back to Erfoud.
 From Erfoud we will set out behind the High Atlas Mountains on route to the Todra Gorges.
-In the afternoon, you will take a walk up in the towering Todra Gorges (600 feet high).
+We will have lunch with a local Berber family and visit their local carpet showroom.
+In the afternoon, we will take a walk up in the towering Todra Gorges (600 feet high).
 The picturesque river valleys make for a beautiful journey towards the southeast of Morocco.
-You will stay the night in Skoura before you cross the High Atlas Mountains.
+We will stay the night in Skoura before we cross the High Atlas Mountains.
 We will end our day with an unforgettable dinner served in our lovely hotel situated in the middle of the palmerie.

 Stars, Stories and a Cup of Tea